Health Maintenance Guidelines

 - Prostate Specific Antigen (PSA): Current evidence does not recommend routine PSA screening for average risk men.

-- Pap Test: Every 3 years from age 21.
+- Pap Test: Every 3 years from age 21 (between ages 21-3, may be more often).
 At age 30, may switch to every 5 years with HPV screening.
-Screening may be discontinued after age 65.

 - Mammogram: Every 2 years